 #13 Aditya Vikram Birla

 He founded P.T.
 Elegant Textiles in 1973 to produce spun yarn.
 It was the first time the group had visited Indonesia.
-The Group’s Viscose Rayon Staple Fibre company, Thai Rayon, was established in Thailand in 1974.
+The Group’s Viscose Rayon Staple Fibre company, Thai Rayon, was set up in Thailand in 1974.
 The first Indo-Filipino joint company, The Indo-Phil Group of Companies, started spinning yarn in 1975.
 After being incorporated in Malaysia in 1977, Pan Century Edible Oils grew to become the biggest palm oil refinery in the world.
 Thai Carbon Black was established in Thailand in 1978.
 In 1982, P.T.
 All of these endeavours not only made the Birla group famous worldwide, but they also made the company the biggest refiner of palm oil and producer of the staple fibre viscose.

 Under the leadership of Aditya Vikram Birla, the Birla group of companies successfully expanded Hindustan Gas and rescued Indo–Gulf Fertilisers and Chemicals Ltd.